Help Refugees attend a Safe Christian School

 The Story of Impact Hope

-After learning more about the dire refugee situation in Rwanda, and that many Seventh-day Adventist areas were also under this continuing poverty and persecution, we rallied to assist in relief efforts.
-We found that high school education was a way out for many of these refugee families, so Impact Hope formed to sponsor and support refugee students to attend Adventist boarding schools Rwanda.
+After learning more about the dire refugee situation in Rwanda, and that many Christian areas were also under this continuing poverty and persecution, we rallied to assist in relief efforts.
+We found that high school education was a way out for many of these refugee families, so Impact Hope formed to sponsor and support refugee students to attend Christian boarding schools Rwanda.

 How You Can Help